iamkrishnagupta10/LAM_WebRender/README.md

 ---

 ## 📜 License

-This project is licensed under the MIT License - see [LICENSE](https://aistudio.alibaba-inc.com/LICENSE) for details
+This project is licensed under the MIT License.

 ---